City of Water and Ink: Decoding Venice through Multi-Modal Semantic Search

 Considering that urban buildings are distributed continuously, we sought to address the issue of traditional grid-based slicing potentially cutting through entire structures.
 Instead of using non-overlapping tiles, we adopted a stride of 112 pixels, resulting in a 50% overlap between adjacent tiles.
 This redundant topology ensures that objects located at the edges of a slice—such as a church dome split between two tiles—appear fully and centered in one of the adjacent semantic units.
 This approach maximizes the robustness and completeness of feature extraction.

-Step 2: Feature Extraction/Embedding
+Step 2: Embedding

 Text Pipeline

-Preprocessed historical archival records are often stored as discrete key–value pairs.
+Historical archival records are often stored as discrete key-value pairs.
 An example is shown below.

-And such context-free data can appear as high-frequency noise to a semantic model.
-To address this, we introduce a technique called semantic linearization, which uses a template engine to transform these sparse fields into grammatically structured natural-language sentences.
-An example is shown below.
+Such context-free metadata appears as high-frequency noise to semantic models and cannot be directly understood.
+To address this, we introduce a technique called semantic serialization, which uses a template engine to transform these discrete fields into grammatically structured natural-language sentences:

 This provides miniLM with the contextual information it needs to interpret the data effectively.
+Additionally, to facilitate frontend display, we have also retained the metadata used to construct these text representations within the data structure.

-Step 2: Dual Embedding
+Step 3: Dual Embedding

 To accommodate different retrieval tasks, we generate two vectors for the same text entry: